Smilo-platform/ethereum-keys-sgx/README.md

         show nonce          ❍ Retrieves the current nonce of the keypair in a given keyfile, for the network specified via the chain ID parameter:
-                                1  = Ethereum Main-Net (default)
+                                20080914  = Smilo MainNet (default)
-                                3  = Ropsten Test-Net
-                                4  = Rinkeby Test-Net
-                                42 = Kovan Test-Net
+                                10        = Smilo TestNet

-        sign tx             ❍ Signs a transaction with the given parameters and returns the raw data ready for broadcasting to the ethereum network.
+        sign tx             ❍ Signs a transaction with the given parameters and returns the raw data ready for broadcasting to the smilo network.
 If no nonce is supplied, the tool will attempt to discover the nonce of the given keypair for the network the transaction is destined for.
 See below for the parameter defaults.

-        sendtx              ❍ Signs a transaction per the above instructions, then sends the transaction to an Infura node for broadcasting to the chosen network.
+        sendtx              ❍ Signs a transaction per the above instructions, then sends the transaction to an Smilo node for broadcasting to the chosen network.
                             Returns the transactions hash if successful.

         sign msg            ❍ Signs a passed in message using key pair provided, otherwise uses default keypair if it exists.
-Defaults to using the ethereum message prefix and ∴ signatures are ECRecoverable.
+Defaults to using the smilo message prefix and ∴ signatures are ECRecoverable.

        verify               ❍ Verify a given address signed a given message with a given signature.